uri-ustrell/myholidays/readme.md

 -> For Linux, MAC & Windows go to: https://www.apachefriends.org/es/download.html

 -> download and install version **7.2.11 / PHP 7.2.11**
+	->if the image is not woking or whatever, you can download 7.1 version or even 7.0...
 (It'll take 2-5 minutes)

 2. XAMPP manager to activate server environment.